1948 Ford F-1

 Three is a significant number to the military, and to us at KTL.
 In this bed, three of the blanks fired during the funeral of our founder Tom are placed in the stars of the field.
 They are arranged in a triangle, symbolizing the flag presented to us after Tom’s salute.
 This bed and truck are our first family build, so we felt it appropriate we honor Tom’s legacy, along with those whom have served.
 All gave some, some gave all.

 This was our first day with the project and we were excited to begin this complete restoration.

-[TEAM MEMBER] begin our initial deconstruction of this 1948 Ford F-1.
+We began our initial deconstruction of this 1948 Ford F-1.